jamiebalfour04/jamiebalfour04/README.md

 --->

 ## Keeping up to date with me
-I'm planning on using my [What's New](https://jamiebalfour04.github.io/whats-new/) page to include some information on what's new in my projects.
-Follow that project to find out what's new.
-Alternatively, look at my website for the latest information.
+If you want to keep up to date with me, look at my website for the latest information.